|External Dimensions||15 x 15 m|

 We decided early on to use a flat roof, ensuring we could gain an extra top floor level without obscuring views from behind: the upper floor essentially occupies the space which was once dead-roof space.
 The House Designer kept the colour and material palette simple: white render for the exterior walls complimented by shingle walls wrapping around the living areas on the middle floor (on two sides) principally to break up the mass of the house and emphasise the different elements of the façade composition.
 Using shingle in this manner was a modern interpretation of a traditional material which brought a warm and rich texture to the exterior.
 Lastly, the flat roof doubled up as a terrace, accessible from the office / studio on the top floor.
 It is from this level that truly magnificent views across Lyme Bay can be captured.

-The main entrance to the home is via a dramatic bridge – right into the heart of the home.
+The main entrance to the modern home is via a dramatic bridge – right into the heart of the home.
 This middle level has three distinct areas: upon entering, the formal living rooms are to one's right, the main bedroom suite on the left, with a discreet double garage to the side with internal access to the house.
 By raising the house up slightly, the views from this level are outstanding – this having been tested at an early design stage by standing on chairs in the old house to mimic the new floor levels!

 The lower level contains the guest bedrooms, gym, family room and access to the outside –to the proposed pool deck on one side, and to a sunken, discreet courtyard on the other.
 This courtyard was designed as an inside-outside space: an outside sheltered room ideal on those hot summers days, giving welcome relief from the heat during the afternoon.
 As Hannah had proposed Portland Stone for the courtyard and terraced areas, we decided to continue with this floor finish internally to ensure continuity of the inside / outside space.